 Understanding of health and safety procedures, hazards associated with operation/maintenance of the equipment/systems in accordance with OHSA.

-[Consultant to add additional items as requested by the Region and where requested, meet the requirements of the OJT Form]

 The Region will not accept equipment or systems for operation by Region personnel unless all scheduled trainees have been trained.

 Contractor is not responsible for Region staff missing scheduled training sessions.